Towards Healthcare

 By drug type, the non-biological segment is expected to grow at a significant rate in the coming years.
 Non-biological drugs, which include small molecules and oral medications, are often easier and more cost-effective to manufacture compared to biologics.
 With advancements in drug delivery systems and formulation technologies, these non-biological treatments are becoming more effective for managing rare diseases.
 Additionally, as the demand for affordable orphan drugs rises, non-biological therapies present a promising alternative to high-cost biologics, making them increasingly attractive for both pharmaceutical companies and healthcare systems.
 Their potential for broad application across various rare diseases and the growing emphasis on cost-efficiency in healthcare further contribute to the expected growth of this segment.

-By therapy, the oncology segment held the largest share of the market in 2024.
-Oncology has seen a rapid rise in the development of orphan drugs, particularly as more targeted therapies and immunotherapies have emerged to treat rare and difficult-to-treat cancers.
+By therapy, the oncology segment held the largest share of the market by 35% in 2025.
+This is due to oncology has seen a rapid rise in the development of orphan drugs, particularly as more targeted therapies and immunotherapies have emerged to treat rare and difficult-to-treat cancers.
 Many of these cancers have genetic or molecular characteristics that make them suitable for orphan drug treatments, which are tailored to the specific needs of small patient populations.
 Additionally, cancer research has received substantial funding, and rare cancers often lack effective treatment options, driving the demand for new therapies.
 The combination of unmet medical needs, targeted treatment approaches, and ongoing scientific progress has led to oncology's dominant presence in the orphan drug market.

 The Neurology Segment: Fastest-growing